NFL picks against the spread, money line and over/under for Week 8 from self-learning AI

 SportsLine AI evaluated the Week 8 NFL odds and revealed its NFL predictions, NFL score predictions and NFL betting picks for every game

 Aaron Rodgers spent the first 18 years of his future Hall of Fame career with the Green Bay Packers.
 His career comes full circle in NFL Week 8 when his Pittsburgh Steelers take on the Packers in Pittsburgh.
 It will be the first time he has faced the team that drafted him in the first round of the 2005 NFL Draft.
 The Packers (4-1-1) lead the NFC North, while the Steelers (4-2) are on top of the AFC North.
 Green Bay enters as a 3-point favorite.
 Another matchup involving contenders sees the Buffalo Bills (4-2) visiting the Carolina Panthers (4-3).
 The Bills are 7-point favorites, one of five games with spreads of -7 or more.
-The largest spread is Tennessee at Indianapolis (-14.5), followed by Chiefs (-11.5) vs. Commanders, as Jayden Daniels (hamstring) has been ruled out.
+The largest spread is Tennessee at Indianapolis (-14.5), followed by Chiefs (-11.5) vs. Commanders, as Jayden Daniels (hamstring) has been ruled out but Terry McLaurin and Deebo Samuel return for Washington.

 How should you handle those NFL games and optimize what to bet on NFL in Week 8?
 Before making any Week 8 NFL picks or Week 8 NFL score predictions, you need to see the NFL against the spread, over/under and money line predictions powered by the self-learning SportsLine AI.